SharmaSwapnil/AnimatedNavigation/README.md

 # AnimatedNavigation
-The a template website that has animated navigation and background
+A template for  website that has animated navigation and background